Dimensions API Connector for Microsoft Excel

 Note: a maximum of 50 pages, or 50k records, can be extracted using this method.
 In order to comply with the API call rate limits, paginated queries are run every two seconds, thus large queries may take several minutes to complete.

 Yes.
-The add-on includes a Excel formula DIMENSIONS.RUN that does exactly that.
-For example you could type the following in a cell: =DIMENSIONS.RUN("search publications for ""graphene"" return publications[id+doi+title]").
+The add-on includes an Excel formula DIMENSIONS.RUN that does exactly that.
+For example you could type the following in a cell: =DIMENSIONS.RUN("search publications for "graphene" return publications[id+doi+title]").
 The results of the query (including headers) will appear on the same row.

 Yes, DSL queries can reference other cells (within the same sheet or other sheets), eg: search publications where id in [" & TEXTJOIN(","; TRUE; CHAR(34) & A1:A2 & CHAR(34)) & "] return publications[doi+title].

-This feature simply transforms a cells range into a comma-separated list of strings.
-So it is meant to be used primarily with queries where a list of IDs are passed (eg DOIs, ISSNs, Dimensions IDs, etc..) and not for examples in keyword search queries.
+This feature simply transforms a cell’s range into a comma-separated list of strings.
+So it is meant to be used primarily with queries where a list of IDs are passed (e.g. DOIs, ISSNs, Dimensions IDs, etc..) and not for example in keyword search queries.

 Note